alsalafiyyah/alsalafiyyah.github.io/_posts/sects/shiah/2023-07-11-rapprochement-betweet-sunnis-shiah.md

 ---
 layout: post
-title: "Rapprochement between Sunnis and Shi'ah"
+title: "Rapprochement Between The Shi'ah And The Sunnis Is Not Possible"
 publisher: "alsalafiyyah@icloud.com"
 source: "Majmu' Fatawa 27/325"
 category: [shiah]